 no rape-y vibes

 The latter is unfortunately incredibly wide-spread, making many of the most popular shows unwatchable for me (looking at you, Addicted…).
-Even in some of the shows I mention below there are side-pairings that squick me out, but that’s what the fast-forward button is for.
+Even in some of the shows I mention below there are side-pairings or moments that squick me out, but that’s what the fast-forward button is for.
+Luckily more and more shows seem to avoid the painful clichés.

-With all shows, the subtitles often leave a lot to be desired, but I’m just grateful people go to the trouble to translate.
-Also, don’t watch especially Thai BL shows if you want high quality filming and acting – very often the actors are inexperienced and the sound quality is horrible.
+With many shows, the subtitles leave a lot to be desired, but I’m just grateful people go to the trouble to translate.
 For me, a show lives and dies with its main couple – I usually go back and only rewatch their storyline, ignoring everything else.

 Starting Monday I’m back at work.
 It shouldn’t be a problem, but I am glad I was still on sick leave this week – not so much because of the hysterectomy, which has given me few problems, but because of the stupid infection in my arm pit.